isomerpages/imh-ac/_frequently-asked-questions/For Professionals.md

 <br>A: Commitment level differs depending on the specific research and/or
 training activities you signed up for.
 Please find more information about specific AC activities on our website.
-Be assured that you are not obligated to participate in any Autism Collaborative programmes.</p>
+Be assured that you are not obligated to participate in any of our programmes.</p>
 <p><strong>Q: I am a professional who is not working in the Autism field.
 Can I still join the professionals network and participate in the programmes? </strong>
-<br>A: Rest assured that not all programmes conducted by the Autism Collaboratives
+<br>A: Rest assured that not all programmes conducted by the Autism Collaborative
-require prior expertise in the Autism field.
+require prior expertise in the autism field.
 Professionals who wish to learn more about Autism Spectrum Disorder (ASD) are welcome to participate in training programmes.
 However, certain programmes may require participants to be equipped with certain knowledge and experience.
 To find out if the